BDNYC/sedkit/source/modelgrid.rst

     mgrid.meta_vals
     mgrid.alpha_vals

-An individual model can be retrieved as a :ref:`Spectrum` object by passing the desired parameter values as keyword arguments to the ``get_spectrum`` method.
+An individual model can be retrieved as a :py:class:`~spectrum.Spectrum` object by passing the desired parameter values as keyword arguments to the :py:meth:`~modelgrid.ModelGrid.get_spectrum` method.
 If the given parameter values do not correspond to a point on the grid, the spectrum can be interpolated or the closest grid point spectrum can be retrieved.

 .. code:: python